History

 Method

-1. Bring a large pot of heavily salted water to a rolling boil with the lemon halves added.
+1. Bring a large pot of water to a vigorous boil.
+Add salt to taste the sea.

-5. Break the body in half through the centre.
-Crack the legs and claws with the back of a heavy knife.
+5. Crack the legs and claws with a mallet or cracker.
+Split the body in half with a heavy knife.

 Where to eat dungeness crab